PhaniKumar/j500px/README.md

 j500px
 ======

-A Java wrapper API for accessing 500px API
+A Java wrapper API for 500px API